 “Everyone deserves a place to call home,” says Kevin Hanson, Gate City Bank President & CEO.
 “This nonprofit partnership has been truly amazing, opening the door to long-term affordable housing solutions for families who need them most, all while creating a better way of life in our communities.”

-How it works: The trust permanently owns the land, some of which was donated by the City of Fargo, for an average cost of $50,000.
+The trust permanently owns the land, some of which was donated by the city, for an average cost of $50,000.
 The land is leased to the buyers, who are then able to purchase the home at a below-market cost, lowering monthly payments.

-Knowing many hardworking people aren’t making enough money to qualify for purchasing a median-priced home, Gate City Bank gladly became a partner in the initiative, pledging a total of $50,000 over five years.
-The Bank sees this as an opportunity to create a better way of life by providing a viable, sustainable and long-term housing solution.
+Knowing many hardworking people aren’t making enough money to qualify for purchasing a median-priced home, we gladly became a partner in the initiative, pledging a total of $50,000 over five years.
+We see this as an opportunity to create a better way of life by providing a viable, sustainable and long-term housing solution.

-Jalyssa Sorenson, Gate City Bank Vice President of Mortgage Operations, serves on the trust’s board of directors.
+Jalyssa Sorenson, Vice President of Mortgage Operations, serves on the trust’s board of directors.
 She’s beyond excited to help program participants achieve the homeownership they’ve worked so hard for.

 “I have seen so many people struggle to navigate the complexities of achieving homeownership in today’s housing market,” Sorenson says.
-“This is such a neat way to help keep homes affordable.”
+“This is such a great way to help keep homes affordable.”